 The thesis option is designed as preparation for a career as an experimental biologists in academia, government, or industry, as well as a path to a Ph.D.
 This option is available on a competitive basis.

 The non-thesis option is intended as a degree to meet the needs of science administrators, policymakers, patent attorneys, and others.
 A library research project or a laboratory research project is required to complete the program.

 The small, caring faculty gives personal attention to shape a degree suited for different needs, opening career possibilities in industry, business, law, policy, administration, or research.

 An advanced degree in biology opens up job possibilities in a number of specialized and higher-paying jobs.

 TOEFL minimum: 80

-Meeting the minimum GRE and GPA standards does not guarantee admission into the program.
+Meeting the minimum GPA standards does not guarantee admission into the program.
 Other factors that will be considered prior admission are letters of recommendation and a personal statement.